mabuchilab/NiceLib/docs/wrapping.rst

         The `NiceObject` instance whose function was called, or None it was a top-level function

 _struct_maker
-    Function that is called to create an FFI struct of the given type.
-Mainly useful for odd libraries that require you to always fill out some field of the struct, like its size in bytes
+    A function that is called to create an FFI struct of the given type.
+Mainly useful for odd libraries that require you to always fill out some field of the struct, like its size in bytes.

 _buflen
     An `int` specifying the default length for buffers.
 This can be overridden on a per-argument